massung/codeninja/_posts/2018-10-31-config-scripts.markdown

 process     /.../data.3.csv
 ```

-The above example might seem quite trivial (and it is), but it's _extremely_ flexible, dead-simple to use and read for a non-programmer, and doesn't require any heavyweight, hierarchal libraries like XML or JSON that may require extra code-side traversal.
+The above example might seem quite trivial (and it is), but it's _extremely_ flexible, dead-simple to read/write for a non-programmer, and doesn't require any heavyweight, hierarchal libraries like XML or JSON that may require extra code-side traversal.

 ## Example Usage